 The Shire Homestead is a small, organic, diverse, 5 generation family farm located in Freeport.
 They produce pastured pork (this year's pork has been supplemented with spent brewery grain and organic milk from a local dairy), free ranged and pastured chicken eggs, make soap from their goat's milk, grow and gather mushrooms, herbs, vegetables, and seedlings!

-Attends Falmouth Market & Cumberland Market (bi-monthly)
+Attends Cumberland & Falmouth Market

 Tir na nOg Farm